 Tue-Sun 10:30 AM -12:30 PM / 5:00 PM -7:00 PM

-The most famous Spanish dance – Flamenco is a combination of art, passion, and color.
-To visit a Flamenco show in Madrid would be one of your top bucket list experiences – guaranteed!
+The most famous Spanish dance – flamenco is a combination of art, passion, and color.
+Visiting a flamenco show in Madrid is a bullet-proof bucket list experience that will remain as one of the fondest Spanish memory you have!

 The very best show in town is offered by Cardamomo and it’s an exciting experience for the whole family.
 Trust me, nothing beats an evening in Madrid, enjoying tapas and wine while enjoying a Flamenco show from the best dancers in the country!